hampussanden/notes/content/about/hampus_sanden.md

 ## About Hampus Sandén

-My name is Hampus Sandén and i'm partner and co-founder of a digital marketing agency called 56K digital.
-I work as a data analyst where my main area of expertise is the Google Marketing Platform stack and Google Cloud products.
+My name is Hampus Sandén and I work as a data analyst at a digital marketing firm in Stockholm, Sweden.
+In my day today work i work with all products that are included in the Google Marketing Platform- and Google Cloud stack.

 I grew up in a small town in southern Sweden called Kristianstad and have a background in digital marketing and web development.
 I’ve been programming actively since 2008, and I built my first website/blog that same year.
 Marketing, affiliate, and web analytics all fell into my sphere of interest shortly after.
-In recent years that interest has shifted into the Data Science field and Python is as of couple of years back now my main language of choice.
+In recent years that interest has shifted into the Data Science field and Python has in recent years become my main language of choice.

-This blog is my personal notebook where i collect and share what i've learned through the years but also it is a way for me to learn what i'm currently working on and there's no better way than to try and write it down in a clear and consice manner.
-If you've found your way to my blog i greet you with a warm welcome and hope that some of my experience in the field can help you in your journey.
+This blog is my personal notebook where i collect and share what i've learned through the years but it is also a way for me to learn what i'm currently working on and there's no better way than to try and write it down in a clear and consice manner.
+If you've found your way to my blog i greet you with a warm welcome and hope that some of my experience in the field will help you on your journey.

 ## Contact me
 You can contact me through any of the following links in the header/menu or any of the mediums below: